-HR 209 Multimedia in the Classroom

-The theory, art and technology of planning and producing visual and auditory materials for instruction.
+HR 209 Multimedia in the Classroom The theory, art, and technology of planning and producing visual and auditory materials for instruction.
 Analysis of electronic media and its application in instruction for improving or enhancing the learning process.
-Prerequisite: Computer Science 102.
-(Same as Computer Science 209 and Education 209.)
+Prerequisite: CS 102.
 Credit, 3 hours.